DamienToomey/predicting_lung_cancer_survival_time/README.md

 It looks like the C-index is not a relevant metric.

-My submission file is available [here](https://github.com/DamienToomey/predicting_lung_cancer_survival_time/blob/master/my_submission/submission.csv).
+My submission file containing predictions on the test set is available [here](https://github.com/DamienToomey/predicting_lung_cancer_survival_time/blob/master/my_submission/submission.csv).
 The predictions were obtained with the first approach as the validation C-index is higher.

 ### Other approaches not explored here